maxfierke/Lemu4-Hackintosh-Config/README.md

 - Audio input (Line-In)

 ###Known Issues
 - Battery life is a bit shit, to be honest.
-Losses about 1% every 2-3 minutes.
+Loses about 1% every 2-3 minutes.
-- Sound quality is not that great.
-Bass is a bit too much for the speakers.
-Probably issues with the amp settings for some of the nodes.

 #How To Use
 - Install the above kexts.
 The ones not linked are available in Multibeast.